dendi6666/gitdemo/readme.txt

 this is git project;
-git is version controller system;
+git is a distributed version controller system;
 git is free softwarf;